-Jake Yuzna is cultural producer whose practice has included feature films, curatorial projects, design, publications, nightlife, and educational initiatives.
+Jake Yuzna is cultural producer whose practice has included films, exhibitions, design, publications, performance, nightlife, and educational initiatives.

 For his work, Yuzna has received fellowships from Creative Capital, Jerome Foundation, Philanthrofund Foundation, Frameline Foundation, Creative Time, State Arts Board of Minnesota, IFP and the National Endowment for the Arts.

-His debut feature film, Open, premiered at the Berlin Film Festival, where it became the first American film to receive the Teddy Jury Prize.
-Open was awarded Best Narrative Feature at the Tel Aviv Film Festival, Best Performance at NewFest, and for the film, Yuzna was named a Four in Focus Filmmaker by OutFest.
+His debut feature film, Open, premiered at the Berlin Film Festival, where it became the first American film to receive the Teddy Jury Prize before garnering additional awards at NewFest, OutFest, and the Tel Aviv Film Festival.